Asoret717/Gaming-Isnt-Over/README.md

 ### Commands

-To install ionic after getting ng.modules LTS:
+To install ionic and otther modules after getting ng.modules LTS:

+npm install
 npm install -g @ionic/cli

 To call the frontend, remember to use this one,situated in the frontend folder, to open it in mobile view: